-• Foris DAX MT Limited (the "Company") offers the following services: a crypto custodial wallet (the "Wallet") and the purchase and sale of digital assets through the Wallet.
-Services are offered through the Crypto.com App (the "App").
-The
+- 1. "Background - Foris DAX MT Limited (the 'Company') offers the following services: a crypto custodial wallet (the 'Wallet') and the purchase and sale of digital assets through the Wallet.
+Services are offered through the Crypto.com App (the 'App').
+The Wallet is only accessible through the App and the latter is only accessible via a mobile device.

-&lt;sup>4 P. 9; 24 - 26 and attachments
+&lt;sup>5 P. 8 - 10